rubenv/point-in-svg-polygon/README.md

 ## Credits

 Originally based on the work by Kevin Lindsey.
-Severly trimmed down.
+Severly trimmed down: 3Kb footprint when minified, drops down to 1.5Kb when gzipped.

 ## License